 Engineering constraints are limits placed on your mission by the hardware you use to accomplish the mission.

 With your team, recall the Astrobiobound! simulation and brainstorm at least 3 hardware limitations you encountered along the way.
-For each of these constraints, describe how your team had to rework your mission to fix these limitations.
+For each of these encounters with constraints, describe how your team went about reworking your mission to accommodate these limitations.